 Chiang Mai is absolutely worth visiting!
 While the walled Old City (and the attractions within it) can easily become overrun with Chinese tourists, don’t let that deter you.
 Peripheral attractions such as Doi Suthep temple and Doi Inthanon and Doi Luang offer lush landscapes and relaxing ambiance.
 Additionally, Chiang Mai is the best place to base yourself if you want to enjoy an ethical elephant adventure on your next trip to Thailand.

 What is the best time of year to go to Chiang Mai?

 The best months to visit Chiang Mai are the dry, cool months between November and March.
 November in particular, with the annual Loy Krathong lantern festival, is a very special month to visit Chiang Mai.
 If you go in December and January, you may actually enjoy some genuinely cold weather in the mountains surrounding Chiang Mai, whether a Southeast Asian species of cherry blossom blooms in late January or early February.

 The Bottom Line

-I can’t guarantee that you’ll have assembled a complete itinerary by the time you finish reading this Chiang Mai travel guide, but I do you’re well on your way.
+Is it worth visiting Chiang Mai?
+While I can’t guarantee that you’ll have assembled a complete itinerary by the time you finish reading this Chiang Mai travel guide, I do think you’ll be well on your way.
 From deciding which Chiang Mai temples to visit—and which to skip—to determining which day trips you should take, I’ve offered the perfect balance of information and insight.
-I’ve also weighed in on the topic of Chiang Mai vs. Chiang Rai (SPOILER ALERT: I recommend you visit both, if you have a chance!).
+Over the course of this Chiang Mai itinerary, I’ve also weighed in on the topic of Chiang Mai vs. Chiang Rai (SPOILER ALERT: I recommend you visit both, if you have a chance!).
 Still don’t feel like planning your own Thailand trip?
 Hire me to make a custom Thailand itinerary for you!